Joshua Perkins: Philadelphia Eagles

 On January 15, 2018, Perkins signed a reserve/future contract with the Philadelphia Eagles.
 He played in nine games in 2018 before being placed on injured reserve on November 16, 2018.

 Perkins was waived during final roster cuts on August 31, 2019, but was re-signed to the team's practice squad the next day.
 He was promoted to the team's active roster on November 30, 2019.
 On December 9, Perkins had five catches for 37 yards against the New York Giants, including a 13-yard catch in overtime.
 In week 17 of the 2019 season Perkins caught his first touchdown since 2016 after catching a 24 yard touchdown pass from quarterback Carson Wentz, the touchdown pass helped the Eagles win 34-17 over the Giants and capture the NFC East title while Perkins finished the game catching 4 passes for a touchdown, and 50 yards.

 On August 26, 2020, Perkins was placed on injured reserve.

 San Francisco 49ers

 On August 4, 2021, Perkins signed a one-year contract with the San Francisco 49ers.
 Perkins was released on August 17, 2021.

 New York Jets

 On December 29, 2021, Perkins was signed to the New York Jets practice squad.

 Seattle Sea Dragons

 On November 17, 2022, Perkins was drafted by the Seattle Sea Dragons of the XFL.
+Perkins never played a snap for the Sea Dragons and was removed from the roster on May 2, 2023.